kwilkins/dnd/5e-reference-doc.md

   * A paladin wants to take a level into warlock without any prior idea of a patron.
 Does your character want to enter into a binding contract with a supernatural being?
 How did they learn this was possible?

 ### Backgrounds
-All background options from the Player’s Handbook, Sword Coast Adventure's Guide, and Curse of Strahd
+All background options from any officially published WotC books (Player’s Handbook, Sword Coast Adventure's Guide, Curse of Strahd, etc)

 Backgrounds are the simpliest to customize if for whatever reason the stock options don't appeal to you.